A Comprehensive Protocol Stack for Quantum Networks with a Global Entanglement Module: Proposed Quantum Network Stack

 The \emph{Global Entanglement Module (\get)} is a cross-layer coordination mechanism that maintains a near-real-time, best-effort view of entanglement resources across the network.
 It enables decentralized yet globally consistent decision-making for adaptive execution.

-\softpara{Tracked Metadata.} Each node maintains a local \get replica recording the state of all active entanglements, including creation time, fidelity, age, endpoints, and intended usage.
+\softpara{Tracked Metadata.} Each node maintains a local \get replica that records the state of all active entanglements, including creation time, estimated fidelity, age, endpoints, and the assigned request.
 This unified view is exposed to upper layers for planning and execution.

 \softpara{State Synchronization.} Local replicas are synchronized via broadcast updates whenever entanglements are created, consumed, purified, or swapped.
 Updates carry timestamps to ensure that nodes retain the freshest record, achieving eventual consistency under reliable classical communication.
 For near-term networks of modest scale (e.g., \scyqnet), broadcast overhead remains tractable.